 - 3. 'Identity theft' occurs when personal information is obtained by unauthorised individuals who then use information to commit a crime such as fraud or theft. - People have to spend a lot of money to clean up their personal and financial records. - People may be arrested for crimes they didn't commit. - 4.
-Check in the Learner's Book page 312 for answer. - 5.
-Check in the Learner's Book pages 311-312.
+Check in the Learner's Book for answer. - Check in the Learner's Book.